 Myth 2: CBD is a scam.

 As CBD takes over the health, wellness and beauty industry, consumers will rightly start to wonder: what does this compound do?
 But that’s the thing about buzzwords in wellness.
 Once something is established as beneficial, brands rush to add it to their arsenal of products, and that’s currently happening with CBD.
 While being cognizant of the fact that the wellness industry is out to make money, it’s important to keep in mind that this doesn’t invalidate CBD’s actual benefits.
 In other words, just because CBD is being randomly added to several products (in ways that won’t even work), doesn’t mean that it shouldn’t be added to any products.
-For instance, CBD is a potent anti-inflammatory agent when applied to the skin as a balm, but could be redundant in, say, your face wash.
+For instance, CBD is a potent calming agent when applied to the skin as a balm, but could be redundant in, say, your face wash.

 The pharmaceutical industry has propagated several theories about supplementation, one of them being that isolated compounds work better than whole plant solutions.
 In recent years, however, research has suggested that the different cannabinoids in a cannabis plant may work in synergy with each other, increasing the bioavailability of each compound.
 Moreover, newer studies are being conducted on other cannabinoids and terpenes in the hemp plant that may have independent benefits.
 It may seem like isolated CBD gives you the ‘purest’ dose of CBD, but some might find far better success with a broad-spectrum blend instead.